xlladdins/xll/docs/Excel4Macros/PIVOT.FIELD.md

 **Remarks**

--   The function returns TRUE if successful.
+  - > The function returns TRUE if successful.

--   If name is not a valid PivotTable name then the \#VALUE! error value
+  - > If name is not a valid PivotTable name then the \#VALUE\! error
-    > is returned.
+    > value is returned.

--   If pivot\_field\_name is not a text constant or contains text which
+  - > If pivot\_field\_name is not a text constant or contains text
-    > is not a valid field name for the PivotTable report then the
+    > which is not a valid field name for the PivotTable report then the
-    > \#VALUE! error value is returned.
+    > \#VALUE\! error value is returned.

--   If destination is not an integer between 0 and 4, then the \#VALUE!
+  - > If destination is not an integer between 0 and 4, then the
-    > error value is returned.
+    > \#VALUE\! error value is returned.

 >